-Most successful PT businesses now combine in-person coaching with online programmes, digital products, and brand partnerships.
+Most successful personal training businesses now combine in-person coaching with online programmes, digital products, affiliate income and brand partnerships.

-While this creates more earning potential, it also increases the importance of understanding how each income stream is taxed.
+This creates more earning potential, but it also increases the importance of understanding how each income stream is taxed and recorded.

 - Workout plans